-(Add) 109.5.1 Order to vacate.
-An order to vacate all or part of a building may be issued by a local fire marshal or local police officer in accordance with section 29-306 of the Connecticut General Statutes, as amend by Public Act 21-165 when severe hazardous conditions exist.
-The penalty for the failure to remedy or abate such hazards shall be as described in section and 29-291cof the Connecticut General Statutes as appropriate.
+(Add) 109.5.1 An order to vacate all or part of a building may be issued by a local fire marshal or local police officer in accordance with section 29-306 of the Connecticut General Statutes, as amend by Public Act 21-165 when severe hazardous conditions exist.
+The penalty for the failure to remedy or abate such hazards shall be as described in section and 29-295 of the Connecticut General Statutes as appropriate.

-(Add) 109.6.1 Order to vacate.
-An order to vacate all or part of a building may be issued by a local fire marshal or local police officer in accordance with section 29-306 of the Connecticut General Statutes, as amended by Public Act 21-165 when severe hazardous conditions exist.
-The penalty for the failure to remedy or abate such hazards shall be as described in section 29-291c of the Connecticut General Statutes, as amended by Public Act 21-165 as appropriate.
+(Add) 109.6.1 An order to vacate all or part of a building may be issued by a local fire marshal or local police officer in accordance with section 29-306 of the Connecticut General Statutes; as amended by Public Act 21-165 when severe hazardous conditions exist.
+The penalty for the failure to remedy or abate such hazards shall be as described in section 29-295 of the Connecticut General Statutes; as amended by Public Act 21-165 as appropriate.

-(Del) SECTION 110 SERVICE UTILITIES
+§ 29-295 repeated - PA 21-165 (Del) SECTION 110 SERVICE UTILITIES

-(Del 110.1 Authority to disconnect service utilities.
+(Del)110.1 Authority to disconnect service utilities.
 Delete section.